 Cape Breton Highlands National Park

-In the maritime province of Nova Scotia is where you’ll find Cape Breton Highlands National Park.
+There are so many things to do in Nova Scotia, including Cape Breton Highlands National Park.
 One third of the famous Cabot Trail runs through this island’s national park area, providing striking views overlooking the Atlantic Ocean.
 There is plenty of wildlife to be found in the park, from bears to bald eagles, and whales to be spotted off shore.
 The 60 miles of hiking trails take visitors through a rugged canyons, highlands, and sea views, not found in other Canadian national parks.
 (Want to read more?
 Check out this post from Tips for Family Trips)

 Saguenay Fjord National Park